jonathan-vella/SAIF/docs/hackathon/coach-guide/README.md

 ## Overview
 This guide is designed for coaches supporting hackathon students in the Secure AI Foundations (SAIF) challenge.
 It provides a structured overview of all technical challenges, facilitation strategies, and expected outcomes.
 Each challenge builds on the previous, enabling coaches to guide students through the design, deployment, and security hardening of a modern cloud application.

+### Intentional Vulnerabilities (Coach Context)
+The SAIF platform is **deliberately vulnerable** (e.g., permissive exposure, lack of private endpoints, mutable image tags).
+Do not encourage premature remediation—coach teams to document Gaps and articulate Future Needs first.
+This preserves learning value for later challenges where implementation and validation occur.

 ## Prerequisites
 - Familiarity with Azure architecture, networking, and security controls
 - Access to the SAIF repository and all coach/student guides